openseadragon/html-overlay/README.md

 # HTML Overlay for OpenSeadragon

 An OpenSeadragon plugin that adds scaling HTML overlay capability.
 This is different from OpenSeadragon's [built-in overlay functionality](http://openseadragon.github.io/examples/ui-overlays/); while those overlays update their location as the user zooms and pans, they don't scale their contents to match the zoom of the OSD viewer.
+Possible uses for this include overlaying video or animated GIF elements to have them properly scale while playing.

 Compatible with OpenSeadragon 2.0.0 or greater.